sameerbairwa/shellScripting/README.md

 # shellScripting
-use python3 to run
-To run the script $ python3 create_cmd.py
+use python3 to run  the script $ python3 create_cmd.py